Broadcast From the Future, c.1991

 Does anyone have any recollection of this advert, or know where we can find it?
 If so, please post in the comments below or email us to solve the mystery!

-The Girl Who Could Fast-Forward Time – Elusive and Disturbing 80s TV Drama
+The Girl Who Could Fast-Forward Time – Disturbing 80s TV Drama (IDENTIFIED!)

 In the various forums on which weird TV of the Haunted Generation is discussed, many obscure and long-forgotten gems of British kids’ TV’s disturbing past come up.
 While many long-lost shows have been rediscovered this way, there is one that’s been enquired about on several occasions that has yet to be identified.
 And it’s got many of us curious to find it, because it sounds outright disturbing, if not frankly terrifying…